JoaoBruno09/ODSOFT-CI-CD/README.md

  </changeSet></databaseChangeLog>
 ```

-If we run the command `./gradlew tasks`it's possible to see the list of liquibase commands, this is a super powerful tool to track and manage databases but we will only use 3 commands:
+If we run the command `./gradlew tasks`it's possible to see the list of liquibase commands, this is a super powerful tool to track and manage databases, but we will only use 3 commands:

 - `./gradlew tag -PliquibaseCommandValue="1"` - This command allows us to create a tag to a certain database state.
 - `./gradlew update` - This command allows us to update the database with the changes on the changelog file we've created.